Helltown

 “The game also has a few enjoyable game mechanics that allow for strategy when facing the terrors of Helltown that set it above many walking-sim style horror games.”

-“There's a gameplay mechanic in which you can hide behind certain objects to lose the monsters chasing you, but it's not pointed out in-game and many players will most likely never know such a mechanic exists, and if they do, they may find themselves still succumbing to the monster as hiding doesn't work well most of the time.”
+“There's a gameplay mechanic in which you can hide behind certain objects to lose the monsters chasing you, but it's not pointed out in-game and many players will most likely never know such a mechanic exists.
+If they do, they may find themselves still succumbing to the monster as hiding doesn't work well most of the time.”

 - 35 % positive mentions

-The graphics of the game have received praise for their retro PS1 aesthetic, which effectively creates a unique and eerie atmosphere reminiscent of classic horror titles like Silent Hill.
-Many players appreciate the visual updates and art style, noting that the polygonal design enhances the overall experience, despite some criticisms regarding the game's length and enemy AI detracting from the enjoyment.
-Overall, the visuals are considered a standout feature, contributing significantly to the game's charm and ambiance.
+The graphics of the game have received positive feedback for their retro PS1 aesthetic, which effectively creates a unique and eerie atmosphere reminiscent of classic horror titles like Silent Hill.
+Many players appreciate the visual updates and art style, noting that the polygonal graphics contribute to the game's unsettling ambiance, although some feel that the game's short length undermines the impact of its visuals.
+Overall, the art direction is praised for enhancing the horror experience, despite some criticisms regarding gameplay mechanics.

 “The town itself is beautiful and the retro graphics give the game a really unique look.”